-- Contractual services cover the agreement with IndyGo's vendor to provide on-demand paratransit services, as well as the procurement of taxi vouchers. - IndyGo provides fuel for all paratransit vehicles and is included in Flexible Service's budget.
-Changes in this fleet's makeup have shifted spending towards unleaded fuel, away from diesel.
+- Contractual services cover the agreement with IndyGo's vendor to provide on-demand paratransit services, as well as the procurement of taxi vouchers. - IndyGo provides fuel for all paratransit vehicles and is included in Mobility Services' budget.
+Changes in this fleet's makeup have shifted spending towards unleaded fuel, away from diesel. - The budget for staffing at IndyGo's customer service center is now under the management of Mobility Services, which was previously a line item in Public Affairs & Communications.